apollographql/apollo-kotlin/ROADMAP.md

 ## Upcoming Releases

-### 3.7
+### Release TBD

-- Release 3.7 will focus on providing better Java support in Apollo Kotlin.
-See Github [3.7 Milestone](https://github.com/apollographql/apollo-kotlin/milestone/25) for more details.
+- This release will focus on providing better Java support in Apollo Kotlin.
+See Github [Java Support Release TBD](https://github.com/apollographql/apollo-kotlin/milestone/25) for more details.

 ## Longer Term